Knives Out: Plot

 The family of wealthy mystery novelist Harlan Thrombey attends his birthday party at his estate.
 The next morning, Harlan's housekeeper Fran discovers him dead with a slit throat.
 Police detectives Lieutenant Elliot and Trooper Wagner believe Harlan died by suicide, but private detective Benoit Blanc is anonymously hired to investigate Harlan's death.
 Blanc learns Harlan had strained relationships with his family members, giving several of them plausible motives for murder.

 Unbeknownst to Blanc, Harlan's nurse Marta Cabrera believes she injected Harlan with a lethal dose of morphine after mixing up his bedtime medications the night of the party.
 To protect Marta from being blamed for his death, Harlan instructed Marta to create a false alibi before he slit his own throat: she was to be seen leaving the house, sneak back in through a window, and disguise herself as Harlan in order to make it appear that he was alive after she left for the night.
 Marta cannot lie without vomiting, so she gives accurate but incomplete answers when questioned.
 She agrees to assist Blanc's investigation and conceals evidence incriminating her.
 At the reading of Harlan's will, Marta is bequeathed his entire fortune and property, stunning the Thrombeys.
 Harlan's grandson Ransom Drysdale helps Marta flee but manipulates her into confessing to him.
 Ransom offers further assistance in exchange for a portion of Marta's inheritance.
 Meanwhile, the other Thrombeys unsuccessfully attempt to influence Marta to renounce the inheritance, even threatening to have her undocumented mother deported.

 Marta receives a blackmail note containing a partial photocopy of Harlan's toxicology report.
 She and Ransom drive to the medical examiner's office, only to find it burned down.
 Marta receives an email proposing a meeting with the blackmailer; Blanc and the police spot them, leading to Ransom being arrested.
-At the meeting, Marta finds that Fran, the blackmailer, has been drugged; she performs cardiopulmonary resuscitation on Fran and calls an ambulance.
+At the meeting, Marta finds that Fran, the blackmailer, has been drugged; she performs CPR on Fran and calls an ambulance.
 Marta confesses to Blanc, but discovers Ransom has already implicated her.
 Out of moral obligation, Marta believes she must confess to the Thrombeys, which would invalidate the bequest under the slayer rule.